 The broker type that is most likely to apply high leverage options is the market-maker one.
 ECN/STP brokers are typically not allowed to provide the facility.
 How so?
 Liquidity providers are not allowed to handle the risk of using too much leverage, thus leaving ECN/ STP brokers out of this type of forex broker cheat.

 After knowing the 6 forex broker cheats above, it doesn't mean you can immediately accuse a forex broker of a scam when you experience losses either from frequent stop loss executions or slippage.
 Many traders immediately "feel cheated" by their brokers after reading a bit of information about the broker's fraudulent tricks without really getting the real lessons.
 Therefore, it's a good idea to pay attention to the following ideas:

 1. Requote is the Deal Breaker

-Requotes can be identified as the only cause of loss by a fraud broker, especially if this happens to your positions for most of the time.
-There's really no other words to defend this trick, so you may seek alternatives to open an account with another broker should your current broker gives you a lot of requotes.
+Requotes can be identified as the only cause of loss by a fraud broker, especially if this happens to your positions most of the time.
+There are really no other words to defend this trick, so you may seek alternatives to open an account with another broker should your current broker gives you a lot of requotes.

 2. Stop Loss Hunting or Just a Common Mistake?